DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 Headteachers lead, motivate and manage staff.

-You will earn between £47,735 to £125,098 depending on where you teach.
+The pay scale for a headteacher is between £47,735 to £125,098 depending on where you teach.

 | Area                          | Minimum | Maximum  |
 | -------                       | -----   | -----    |